walkie/academic-webpage/papers/toplas14-variational-typing.abstract.md

 unification problem modulo these equivalence rules is unitary and decidable; we also present a sound and complete unification algorithm.
-Based on the unification algorithm, the variational type inference algorithm is an extension of algorithm W .
-We show that it is sound and complete and computes principal types.
+Based on the unification algorithm, the variational type inference algorithm is an extension of algorithm W. We show that it is sound and complete and computes principal types.
 We also consider the extension of VLC with sum types, a necessary feature for supporting variational data types, and demonstrate that the previous theoretical results also hold under this extension.
 Finally, we